Patterson–Gimlin film: Patterson and/or Gimlin

 (One possible motive for the Yakima fakery would have been to make Bigfoot seem more real to local millionaire Floyd Paxton, with whom he was acquainted and from whom he hoped to obtain funding for an expedition.)

-The film's proponents' position is that what is seen in the film is unfakable—especially not by a costume beginner like Patterson.
-For instance, most of Bill Munns' book makes detailed examinations of film features that he argues could not have been created with 1967 special effects technology.
+The film's proponents' position is that what is seen in the film would not be possible to fake, especially by an inexperienced costume maker like Patterson.
+Most of Bill Munns' book makes detailed examinations of film features that he argues could not have been created with 1967 special effects technology.
 He filmed recreation attempts of his own that failed.
 Daniel Perez, writing in 1992, asserted "If the film is in fact a fake, a costumed man or a machine, surely science could duplicate the film with ease.
 Twenty-five years later, no one has come close."
 He later asserted, "It has never been convincingly replicated.
 To any thinking person, that should speak volumes."

 Greg Long's response was, "The film they have just isn't going to do it.
 I'm sorry.
 That's not evidence."